 Yet, FGI do not work in occupations with higher prestige, as measured by the Occupational Prestige Score, which ranks occupations on a scale from 0 (low) to 100 (high) (Panel B).
 Despite higher levels of education, they also attract lower wages by 12.4 log percent points than NI Australians (Panel C, column (1)).
 This labor market penalty for FGI is consistent with findings reported elsewhere that migrants lack local knowledge and networks to access the high-income jobs.
 However, there is a large degree of heterogeneity across FGI.
 For instance, FGI who arrived before 1974 experience a significant wage-premium over NI Australians in the magnitude of 23.3 log percent, while FGI who had arrived after 1973 experience a 16.9 log percent wage penalty.
 Age at arrivals plays an important role in explaining this penalty.
-FGI who arrived before the onset of their adolescence experience no wage penalty.
-This is consistent with the observation that the SGI also does not experience any wage (or occupational prestige) penalties (columns (5) and (6)).
+FGI who arrived before the onset of their adolescence experience any wage (or occupational prestige) penalties (columns (5) and (6)).